Pair of Bentonville High School students named U.S. Presidential Scholars

 Two Bentonville High School students have been named U.S. Presidential Scholars, U.S. Secretary of Education Miguel Cardona announced today.

-U.S. Presidential Scholars consist of one male and one female from each state, the District of Columbia and Puerto Rico, and U.S. families living abroad, as well as 15 chosen at-large, 20 scholars in the arts and 20 scholars in career and technical education.
+The Presidential Scholar award goes to one male and one female high school senior from each state, the District of Columbia, Puerto Rico and U.S. families living abroad, with another 15 students chosen at-large, 20 in the arts, and 20 in career and technical education.

 In selecting the scholars, the White House Commission considers a student's academic success, artistic and technical excellence, essays, school evaluations and transcripts, and demonstrated commitment to community service and leadership.